Showing posts with label eternity. Show all posts

 We are all connected to each other, those alive now on Earth, those who went before us, and those who have yet to come; this is the communion of saints.
 All the good, wise, and holy people who died have a beneficial effect on us, as we have now and will have on others; just as we suffer the harmful effects of the evil done in the past and others suffer the harmful effects of our sin now.

 God's plan, revealed in the O.T. and in Jesus, is that we are all in this together; that we be uplifted and inspired by this awesome truth, and grateful to our God for the gift of our life – however short or long – and for the greater gift of eternal life awaiting us.
-In contrast, the whole environment of evil surrounding us and preceding us is in fact overwhelming and more than anyone can fix or undo.
+In contrast, the whole environment of evil and good intertwined and surrounding us and preceding us is in fact overwhelming and more than anyone can fix or undo.
 Moreover, the evil has affected our very nature, and we are often unable to lift ourselves up, to do good, or avoid doing evil.
 We are in need of being saved, rescued, forgiven, restored, and given growth by our Creator.
-He is doing this in Jesus, who came into solidarity with us in our trouble so that we might enter into solidarity with Him in the blessedness of God that is in the Holy Trinity.
+He is doing this in Jesus, his divine Son, who in becoming a man entered into solidarity with us in both our blessing and our trouble; so that we might enter into solidarity with Him in the blessedness of God who is the Holy Trinity.

-The Judeo-Christian faith in the Creator God, a Holy Trinity of divine Persons for Christians, differs from Eastern religions for whom humans are caught up in a chain of successive incarnations, which in the end is a philosophical hypothesis to explain the consequences of human lives and actions.
+The Judeo-Christian faith in the Creator God, a Holy Trinity of divine Persons for Christians, differs from Eastern non-Christian religions who see us caught up in a chain of successive incarnations; which in the end is a philosophical hypothesis to explain the consequences of human lives and actions.

 The truth revealed to us by God is that, however unfair it looks to us in this life – from infants killed in the womb to people appearing to linger far too long in old age, and all variations in between – our Creator creates in us a human soul or spirit at the moment we are conceived by our parents.
 From that moment on, we have an eternal destiny.
 Once we die, we shall never return to this mortal existence on Earth but are caught up into the eternal reality awaiting us.
 In his mercy and abundant generosity, God will provide each soul time to be finally freed of all mortal attachments and to be purified of all evil in accord with its own will.
 All that was unfinished at the moment of physical death will have eternal opportunities for fulfillment and happiness with God and all the saints.